Smith, No. 22 Bruins need 3 OTs to beat Pepperdine 107-98

 Ross became Pepperdine’s all-time leading scorer when he sank the second of three free throws with 15 seconds left in the first half to give him 1,787 points and move past Stacy Davis.
 Ross set the mark in 25 fewer games than Davis.
 It was the 100th consecutive start for Ross, who has 1,809 career points.

+“You have to credit UCLA for making the plays at the end when we didn’t,” Pepperdine coach Lorenzo Romar said.
+“It’s too bad that we weren’t able to pull it out for a number of reasons, but it would have been good to enjoy a win like that while also celebrating Colbey Ross becoming the program’s all-time leading scorer.”

-Those three free throws, which came when he was fouled by Jacquez while taking a 3-pointer, helped the Waves to 39-32 halftime lead.
+Those three free throws, which came when he was fouled by Jaquez while taking a 3-pointer, helped the Waves to 39-32 halftime lead.
 Ross had 12 points in the first half.

-With the score tied at 70, Jacquez missed a 3-pointer with 3.7 seconds left.
-After a review, the officials had the clock reset to 7.3 seconds.
-Pepperdine’s Darryl Polk Jr. turned the ball over under pressure from Chris Riley, and UCLA then threw the ball out of bounds.
-Pepperdine’s Smith missed a tip-in at the buzzer.

 BIG PICTURE

 Pepperdine: The Waves haven’t beaten a ranked opponent in exactly 16 years, at home against No. 20 Wisconsin.
-Their last victory against a ranked opponent away from home was Nov.
+Their last victory against a ranked foe away from home was Nov.
 28, 2001, at No. 10 UCLA, which was the last time the Waves beat the Bruins.
-Of their 38 straight losses to ranked teams, 23 have been to Gonzaga in West Coast Conference play.
+The 38 straight losses to ranked teams include 23 to Gonzaga in West Coast Conference play.

-UCLA: Junior forward/center Jalen Hill missed his second straight game with right knee tendinitis.
-The Bruins also were without sophomore guard Johnny Juzang, who has a stress reaction in his right foot.
+UCLA: The Bruins were again without junior forward/center Jalen Hill (right knee tendinitis) and sophomore guard Johnny Juzang (stress reaction, right foot).

 UP NEXT